gracelawley/gracelawley/content/authors/grace/_index.md

 superuser: true
 ---

 I am a Computer Science & Engineering PhD candidate at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon, USA.
 My advisor is [Dr. Steven Bedrick](https://www.bedrick.org/).
 My research involves developing computational methods to detect and quantify different aspects of the language of children with Autism Spectrum Disorder (ASD).
+I am expecting to graduate in September of this year (2023).

-I am also a Data Science Mentor at [Posit Academy](https://posit.co/products/enterprise/academy/) (Posit was previously known as RStudio).
-I mentor small groups of working professionals as they develop and hone their data science skills in either R or Python.
-I also work with the Academy Python team on translating and adapting course material from R into Python as well as developing Python specific course material.
+I am also Data Science Educator at [Posit](https://posit.co/) (previously known as RStudio).
+I work with the [Posit Academy](https://posit.co/products/enterprise/academy/) Python team on translating and adapting course material from R into Python as well as developing Python specific course material.
+I also mentor small groups of working professionals as they develop and hone their data science skills in either R or Python.

 <!---My interests include computational linguistics, speech & language disorders, statistics, and houseplants.-->